 Please note that faculty and staff are obligated to report any knowledge of sexual assault and/or relationship violence to UGA's Equal Opportunity Office.

 Course Schedule:

 All readings are available on-line, unless otherwise indicated.
-(Due to a quirk in university scheduling, the first meeting of this class is Jan.
-25)

 For reference: Druckman, J. N., Greene, D. P., Kuklinski, J. H., & Lupia, A. (Eds.).
 (2011).
 Cambridge handbook of experimental political science.
 Cambridge University Press.